 I guess he’s made progress since then and earned his wings.
 He now labels himself a full-fledged “progressive” socialist.
 Remember what that term is a buzzword for.

 In September 2011, Sanders was the first U.S. Senator to support the anti-capitalist Occupy Wall Street movement, lauding its activists for focusing a “spotlight” on the need for “real Wall Street reform.”
-Sanders would probably like to occupy Wall Street himself I would guess.
+Sanders would probably like to occupy Wall Street himself, I would guess.

 In 2013 Sanders introduced a bill to tax Wall Street speculators blaming the greed, recklessness and illegal activities on Wall Street for the economic and deficit crisis in the U.S.

-Somehow Bernie forgot to mention the enormous impact that government deficit entitlement spending has had in creating our national debt that is currently sitting at $19.2 Trillion or over $159,000 per man, woman and child.
+Somehow Bernie forgot to mention the enormous impact that government deficit entitlement spending has had in creating our national debt that is currently sitting at $22 Trillion or over $166,000 per man, woman and child.

 Sanders is a strong supporter of the Apollo Alliance, a coalition of environmentalists and big labor that wants the federal government to take over America’s energy industry.

 For more on Sanders background with links to all of the aforementioned information and much more background information click here.

 All in all, I think Mr. Sanders quite adequately meets the standards David Horowitz laid out in his Black Book of the American Left- Vol. II- Progressives.
-Don’t you?

 Go on to Part Two of the Bernie Sanders Deception.